 I love baking special holiday treats for my kiddos.
 What I don’t love?
 Having creative ideas that land me 2+ hours cleaning up in the kitchen.
 (Tell me this has happened to you too.
 I’ll feel better if it has.)
-I recently wanted to whip up a fun St. Patrick’s Day treat, and I was thrilled to partner with PAM Cooking Spray to come up with a recipe that was delicious and left me more time to enjoy with my family (vs. standing over the sink).
+I recently wanted to whip up fun some St. Patrick’s Day recipes, and I was thrilled to partner with PAM Cooking Spray to come up with a recipe that was delicious and left me more time to enjoy with my family (vs. standing over the sink).

 What did I whip up?
 The luckiest donuts you ever did see!